We need efficient logistics processes to ensure that all supplies reach consumers, shops and offices in urban areas

 - Truck navigation, including hybrid and electric vehicles

-Learn more about Urban Logistics in our product portfolio and in our PTV Compass Blog.
+Learn more about Urban Logistics in our product portfolio.

 Projects on Urban Logistics: